 Charlie Chaplin inspired Dan's career, and Dan returned the favor by training Robert Downey, Jr. for his Oscar-nominated performance as the comic legend and writing several acclaimed books analyzing Chaplin's artistry, including and .
-Dan shares his insights into the comic legend in three entertaining live programs, each of which includes the screening of a newly restored Chaplin masterwork.
+Dan shares his insights in three entertaining live programs, each of which includes the screening of a newly restored Chaplin masterwork.

 These programs thrill audiences because the restored Chaplin films are a revelation, and, as Robert Downey, Jr. says, “Dan's insights are amazing.”